Indianapolis Parental Alienation Lawyer

 Parental alienation occurs when one parent takes steps to isolate a child from the other parent.
 It may involve words and actions that create division, estrangement, or hostility between the other parent and the child.
 Parental alienation is not an isolated incident of one parent saying something inappropriate to the child about the other parent.
 Rather, it is a set of strategies that act to alienate the child from the other parent and lead to long-term consequences for the child.

 Defeating parental alienation is a complex legal matter.
-Our family law attorneys in Indianapolis at Trapp Law, LLC in Indianapolis have significant experience handling parental alienation cases and a deep understanding of the issues involved.
+Our Indianapolis parental alienation lawyers at Trapp Law, LLC in Indianapolis have significant experience handling parental alienation cases and a deep understanding of the issues involved.
 We understand the sensitive nature of this urgent family law issue and are committed to protecting your parental rights.
 Contact us to schedule a free, confidential initial consultation if you have been the victim of parental alienation.

 What Is Involved in Parental Alienation?